jfrog/jfrog-idea-plugin/README.md

 1. Install JFrog CLI on your machine.
 2. Create a FREE JFrog environment in the cloud for you.
+3. Configure IntelliJ IDEA to connect to your new environment.

 **MacOS and Linux using cURL**
 ```